 Attendance and Punctuality

-CONGRATULATIONS to Year 7 yet again for being top for attendance – FABULOUS!
+CONGRATULATIONS to Year 7 again for achieving the highest attendance – WELL DONE!

 Mrs Francoise Grote